Hi guys, I’m looking for the best truck sat nav that anyone can recommend. I’ve been fine for 7 months using google

 Re: Hi guys, I’m looking for the best truck sat nav that anyone can recommend.
 I’ve been fine for 7 months using google

-technology evolves and makes things more efficient, why carry a crate of maps when you can have it all on a device the size of your hand which much more informationiorRazor49 wrote: ↑Tue Apr 25, 2023 1:43 pm it seems younger drivers have lost the ability to use good old atlas's and common sense!
+iorRazor49 wrote: Tue Apr 25, 2023 1:43 pm it seems younger drivers have lost the ability to use good old atlas's and common sense!

 technology evolves and makes things more efficient, why carry a crate of maps when you can have it all on a device the size of your hand which much more information